johnmcraig/Azure-image-gallery/README.md

 # Simple-Image-Gallery
 ## A Web App that you can uplaod images!
-An image gallery as a web application that connects to a Azure storage blob, where all uploaded images are saved.
-Images can have their titles edited or they cn be deleted completly.
+An image gallery as a web application using ASP.Net Core 2.0 that connects to an Azure storage blob, where all uploaded images are saved.
+Images can have titles that can be edited or have the entire image deleted from the database.

 ## Setup and Download

-In order to use this application, either downlaod the zip file or `git clone` the repo.
-Then, gather any missing NuGet packages and restore the project files using the DotNet command `restore` (or Build in Visiaul Studio).
-Afterwards, you will need to have an Azure account that has initialized Blob Storage.
+In order to use this application, either:
+1. Downlaod the zip file or `git clone` the repo.
+2. Then, gather any missing NuGet packages and restore the project files using the DotNet command `restore` (or Build in Visiaul Studio).
+3. Afterwards, you will need to have an Azure account that has initialized Blob Storage.
 Get the connection string from the account info under keys, then pass them in the User Secrets as `{ "AzureStorageConnectionString": AzureAddressKey }` .

 ## Tools Used: